 Transit that works for Guelph

 When it comes to transit, we need to have more than just catchy slogans, broken promises and failed plans.
 Guelphities need a practical program that delivers.

 Guelph Transit riders should expect service first.
-I will work with the community and City Staff to help usher in a smarter, more comfortable, more courteous, integrated system with the Waterloo Region and Wellington County—in short, a system that actually gets people around town and beyond.
+We need to work together – community and City Staff – to usher in a smarter, more comfortable, more courteous, integrated system with the Waterloo Region and Wellington County—in short, a system that actually gets people around town and beyond.